Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory

-These are already enough to determine all of the basic correlation functions listed above.
-We can solve for the coefficients in their series expansions of the correlation functions using the equations recursively.
-This will then give a unique set of solutions.
+Computationally, the basic correlation functions listed above can be determined uniquely by solving the coefficients in their series expansions recursively by using these boundary conditions.

+Now we aim to find the closed formulas for these correlation functions.
 As before, we are free to use additional equations to simplify the computations in this over-determined system.
 Here we use the following additional WDVV equations

 Now we prove the equivalence between these WDVV equations and the Ramanujan equations for the generators of the ring of quasi-modular forms for $\Gamma(4)$ by following the same procedure discussed in the $\mathbb{P}^{1}_{3,3,3}$ case.
-Namely, we first choose a minimal set of differential equations from the WDVV equations.\footnote{We don't have a general way of picking out the minimal set but work out the current cases by hand.} Then we compare them to the Ramanujan identities for $\Gamma(4)$ which are derived using the result in \eqref{eqringofmodularformsgammaN} and the equations in Proposition \ref{propRamanujanforall} for the $N=4$ case, and the corresponding boundary conditions.